 Lani V. Jones

 Lani V. Jones, Ph.D.
-LICSW is a Black feminist scholar and therapists.
+LICSW is a Black feminist scholar and therapist.
 She is a Professor in the School of Social Welfare and the Department of Women, Gender and Sexuality Studies at the University at Albany, SUNY.
 She serves as the Commissioner on the NYS Civil Service Commission

 Dr. Jones has more than twenty years of experience in providing therapy to Women of Color.
 Her research and scholarship are concentrated in the area of mental health practice research with a focus on enhancing psychosocial competence among Women of Color.
 Her works include Reenvisioning therapy with women of color (NASW Press 2020), African Americans and depression: Signs, awareness, treatments, and interventions (Roman & Littlefield), as well as numerous articles and book chapters.